gutierrez-arcelus-lab/shinybcells/README.md

 ## About

-This repository contains the R package `shinybcells`, which includes large data files managed with Git Large File Storage (LFS).
+This repository contains the R package `bcellactivation`, which includes large data files managed with Git Large File Storage (LFS).
 Follow the instructions below to properly install the package and run the application.

 ---